-Chiang Mai is well know for its many coffee shops and a handfull is open 24/7 and offering free fast high-speed internet, however if you're planning on sitting for more than a couple of hours, you're expected to buy something once and hour or tip a similar amount.
+Chiang Mai is well known for its many coffee shops, and a handful is open 24/7 and offering free fast high-speed internet, however, if you're planning on sitting for more than a couple of hours, you're expected to buy something once an hour or tip a similar amount.

-Getting around Chiang Mai is farily easy, most of the city is accessible through Songthaews (Red Busses), they generally charge between 20-40 baht pr. person.
-Tuk tuk's is also an option, however always make sure to get a fixed price before getting in.
+Getting around Chiang Mai is relatively straightforward, most of the city is accessible through Songthaews (Red Busses), they generally charge between 20-40 baht pr. person.
+Tuk Tuk's is also an option, however always make sure to get a fixed price before getting in.

 Discover our handpicked favorite spots in Chiang Mai